Fermionic Higher-form Symmetries: Discussions

 In the cases of fermionic $p$-form global symmetries, the symmetry parameter is a spinor with Grassmannian components, thus the symmetry group is always a non-compact fermionic translation group.
 This feature obstructs the partial breaking of such symmetries, since the fermionic charge associated to the symmetry is not quantized.
 One may need to compactify the space of spinors, in order to construct more non-trivial models with fermionic $p$-form global symmetries.

 \item SUSY transformation of Wilson loops in SUSY gauge theories

 In SUSY gauge theories, there is a natural fermionic symmetry acting on the Wilson loop objects, which is the SUSY transformation, see e. g. \cite{Lee:2010hk}.
 In our language, such a symmetry is still a fermionic 0-form symmetry that acts on local fields, e. g. $A_\mu$.
-Since the action of symmetry is not related to the linking of a $(d-2)$-dimensional topological operator with the Wilson loop.
+Since the action of symmetry is not related to the linking of a $(d-2)$-dimensional topological operator with the Wilson loop. \\ Similar considerations has been carried out in the context of supergeometry~\cite{Cremonini:2020zyn}, where the authors introduced global $p$-form (super)symmetries generated by tensorial supercurrents.
+These supercurrents are made out of superforms which are generalisation of ordinary bosonic differential forms, and the additional spinorial components in the superforms are related to the tensor spinor currents that appear in our construction of fermionic higher-form symmetries.

 \item Non-invertible fermionic higher-form symmetries

 The fermionic topological defect lines (TDL) were recently studied in 2d fermionic CFTs~\cite{Chang:2022hud}, which generate non-invertible 0-form fermionic symmetries.
 It is tentative to discuss the analogue of fermionic topological defects in 3d or higher dimensional fermionic CFTs, where non-invertible fermionic higher-form symmetries potentially exist.